 Coronavirus has adversely affected the global economy.
 All the sectors, be it airlines, hospitality, goods, trade or any other, are facing unprecedented lows.
-However, even this grim situation has a few unseen benefits, one of which is the growing delivery business and this has contributed to establishing a powerful market for Food Delivery App Development.
+However, even this grim situation has a few unseen benefits, one of which is the growing delivery business and this has contributed to establishing a powerful market for on demand delivery apps.

 Online Grocery delivery is one of those businesses that has seen a massive surge in the past couple of months.
 All across the globe, people are now going for online groceries to fulfil their daily food supply which further has resulted in an increased demand for Grocery Delivery App Development.
 Moreover, the Chinese online retailer JD.com witnessed a growth of 215% year over year to a massive 15000 tons during a short period of 10-day starting from late Jan to early Feb.
 Even in the U.S.A, there was a sudden hike for on-demand app solutions and besides, various online grocery apps including Walmart Grocery, Instacart, Shipt, and many others witnessed a huge number of downloads.